lutzfinger/LIME-on-Azure-Computer-Vision/README.md

 Besides LIME and PIL, we utilise, matplotlib, numpy and skimage.segmentation

 ## Instructions to run the code
+1. Have images in .jpeg or .jpg format.
-1. Have a temporary folder with a copy of the image you want to test
+2. Have a temporary folder with the image and the copy of the image you want to test
-2. Run the following code with a stable internet connection.
+3. Run the following code with a stable internet connection.

 ```
 python3 <file_name>.py <subscription_key> <endpoint> <image_path> <image_copy_path> <tag/caption/celebrity> <number_of_samples>